 As stated in Note 1(a) to the financial statements, in the directors' opinion the Company is not a reporting entity because there are no users dependent on general purpose financial reports.
-This is a special purpose financial report that has been prepared to meet the Corporations Act 2001 requirements.

 The financial report has been prepared in accordance with Accounting Standards and mandatory professional reporting requirements to the extent described in Note 1(a).